Emmanuel-Garnica/Currency_conversion_app/README.md

 Below some important information to keep in mind:

 - Made with Vite, React + Typescript, TailwindCSS and Zustand.
-- The user interface kit was inspired by Teleperformance's actual branding.
+- The user interface kit was inspired by Teleperformance's current branding.

 ## Local installation instructions: